Can we please have some actual gender equality in fiction?

 Hooray for self-knowledge!

 Show young girls some Age of Youth to learn the value of sisterhood from the Belle Epoque crew.
 It’s one of the best ensembles I’ve seen in a long time featuring young Korean women who go to college and share a house together–often also sharing their personal problems with each other.
-And despite their drastically different personalities, they all happen to learn how to live with and understand each other.
+Whether it’s problems from their individual lives or personal issues they have with their fellow roommates, they all get to learn how to live with each other and understand each other through their shared experiences.

 Hooray for healthy female relationships!

-If more stories followed in their example, we would have many more sought after female leads that are strong positive role models for young girls.
+If more stories followed in their example, we would have many more female leads that could actually serve as positive role models for young girls.
 Show women overcoming realistic and relatable struggles.
 Show them getting knocked down and then getting back up.
 Now that’s true empowerment.